 15 Essential Rental Tips For First Time RV Renters

 When we were first time RV renters I wish we knew these 15 essential tips for our rental.
 But luckily, we started planning for our 10 day RV vacation a year in advance.
 Our plan changed quite a bit as we learned what we were doing and the trip we ended up taking was nothing like the one we initially planned for.
-It was better!
+Our experience was even better!

-So, we came up with a comprehensive list of tips for you to use to plan for your RV rental so you can have an awesome time on your vacation as a first time RV renter.
+So, we came up with a comprehensive list 15 Essential Tips for First Time RV Renters for you to use to plan for your first time RV rental.
+These tips can ensure you have an awesome time on your vacation as a first time RV renter.
 It seems like there are a million things to plan for and we have tried to touch on the most important ones here.

 1. What Features Should I Look For When Renting An RV For The First Time?